veit/jupyter-tutorial/docs/performance/multiprocessing-threading-async.rst

 | >8               | Distributed processing                 |
 +------------------+----------------------------------------+

-Martelli’s observation: In the course of time, the second category becomes more and more insignificant: individual cores are becoming more and more powerful and large data sets are getting bigger and bigger.
+Martelli’s observation was that over time the second category becomes less and less important as individual cores become more powerful and large data sets become larger.

 Global Interpreter Lock (GIL)
 -----------------------------